Kulnimskiy/Costing/project/README.md

 useful links
 https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login
+need new to do;

 to do:
-- finish up the registration pages front end
+- finish up the registration pages front end (Done)
-- js script to check the password as the user types it and say if it is valid and visualize it
+- js script to check the password as the user types it and say if it is valid and visualize it (Done)
 - ajax script to check if the current login and inn is available (Done)

 login requirements: (Done)